fbpx

 An installment agreement can be set up entirely online or via mail or phone.
 You can also set up an installment agreement in person.
 Under most circumstances, it is cheapest to set up an installment agreement electronically.
 Currently, however, short-term payment plans can only be set up via mail or phone.

 There are limits to how hefty a taxpayer’s debt can be for certain payment plans.
 For example, taxpayers with a total tax debt exceeding $50,000 do not have the option of paying their debt through a monthly payment plan.
-It is also worth noting that tax balances over $25,000 must be paid via Direct Debit
+It is also worth noting that tax balances over $25,000 must be paid via Direct Debit.

-Note that there are a few stringent requirements for entering into a payment plan, and there are several things you should note if you wish to avoid defaulting
+Note that there are a few stringent requirements for entering into a payment plan, and there are several things you should note if you wish to avoid defaulting.

 Installment Agreement Requirements

-One of the most important requirements is that you are completely up to date with your tax returns.
 Even if you can’t pay your taxes, the IRS will not accept an installment agreement unless you’re caught up with all of your returns, so it is imperative that you do not have any unfiled tax returns.
 The IRS will check at least the last three years, and generally up to six years, to determine if you’ve been keeping up with your returns and are eligible for an installment agreement.

 Being late or accruing an additional tax debt without requesting that it be added to your previous tax balance can lead to a default.
 Setup fees can be waived if you qualify as a low-income taxpayer.
 Other tips include: